- Deposit: $100 + 1st Week Instalment (Total $130)

 - Act ethically, truthfully and honestly at all times;

-- Not behave in such a way that might damage the good name and image of ACCSC;
+- They shall not behave in such a way that might damage the good name and image of ACCSC;

 - Demonstrate respect for the laws and socially accepted norms of Australia.